Samairamalik/Samairamalik/README.md

 ---

-### `~/decisions`
+### `~/tradeoffs`

-The part of the work that isn't code.
-Three calls I've had to make and defend:
+Some of the choices behind the work above — mostly the ones where the engineering answer and the useful answer weren't the same.

-> **Free official APIs over the highest-signal source.**
+> **Weaker data source, but one that actually runs.**
-> The obvious data source for trend detection was also the one with no clean API path.
-I scoped the MVP on sources I could actually run in production, wrote up what we'd lose, and put the tradeoff in front of stakeholders instead of quietly shipping the weaker version.
-Ship a real v1, name the gap.
+> The most useful source for trend detection didn't have a clean API path.
+I built the first version on the sources I could reliably run in production, wrote up what we'd be missing, and took that to my manager rather than deciding it quietly.
+The signal is thinner than it could be — but it's documented, and it ships.

-> **Explainability as a hard requirement, not a nice-to-have.**
+> **Every forecast carries a reason.**
-> A forecasting output nobody can defend in a meeting is a number that gets ignored.
-So every prediction carries a human-readable reason.
-It cost accuracy headroom and bought adoption — the right trade when the user is a person, not a dashboard.
+> My manager wanted a readable explanation attached to each prediction, not just a number, because the output has to survive being questioned in a meeting.
+That constrained the modelling more than I expected, and I'm still working out what it costs in accuracy.

-> **Config over code, so scale isn't a sprint.**
+> **One engine, one config per category.**
-> One shared engine, one config file per category.
-Onboarding a new category became an afternoon instead of a release cycle.
-The engineering cost was front-loaded deliberately; the product argument was that the second and third customer shouldn't be as expensive as the first.
+> I set it up so adding a category means writing a config file rather than a new script.
+The first one took longer than it would have otherwise; everything after has been much faster.
+Whether that was the right call depends on how many categories get added — so far, it's held up.

 ---